mohit-k-s/mohit-k-s.github.io/content/blog/2025/waljet.md

 Remember [*The Hummingbird Project*](https://letterboxd.com/film/the-hummingbird-project/)?
 The movie where they're trying to build a fiber optic cable in a straight line from Kansas to New Jersey just to shave off a few milliseconds for high-frequency trading.
 Every millisecond was worth millions.

-WalJet isn't for HFT, but the principle is the same: in systems where you need to react to changes immediately—cache invalidation, real-time webhooks, event-driven architectures—latency isn't just a nice-to-have.
+WalJet isn't for HFT, but the principle is the same: in systems where you need to react to changes immediately like cache invalidation, real-time webhooks, event-driven architectures—latency isn't just a nice-to-have.
 It's the whole point.

 ## Why Not Open Source (Yet)?